 - Write a rough draft of a scientific paper, focusing on the two hardest sections to write—the introduction and the discussion

 - Understand the publishing process, including why manuscripts get accepted/rejected

 - Writing exercises include the all-important abstract and a cover letter for submission of your manuscript to a journal

 All registrants must have sufficient data to begin writing a paper and be willing to spend 3-5 hours per week on assignments.
 Attendance is required for all classes.
 Please also note eligibility criteria.

 This course is offered as a non-credit, daytime course that is not part of the Graduate School's traditional academic, credit-bearing and semester-long evening courses.

-NIH trainees as well as all scientists whose research generates data publishable in peer-reviewed journals.
+NIH trainees as well as all scientists whose research generates data publishable in peer-reviewed journals and are interested in writing a draft of their paper.
 Non-NIH scientists are also welcome.
-Participants from satellite NIH campuses and other locations across the country can participate via live webinar.
-A certificate of completion will be awarded to those participants who successfully complete the course.
+Participants from satellite NIH campuses and other locations across the country can also participate.
+A certificate of completion will be awarded to those participants who successfully complete the workshop.

 $125.00 to be paid before the first day of class.